anodyne/nova/README.md

 Last Update
 -----------
-22 March 2010
+25 March 2010

 Latest Updates
 --------------
-* updated the install controller with some better email code
-* updated the upgrade controller with some better email code
+* updated the pulsar skin to pull out the RTL stuff until a later version
-* updated the update controller with some better email code
+* updated the language files
+* updated the upgrade process to not show the start button on the info page if the email address and password haven't been changed
-* updated the versions array file
+* updated the 0.9.9 update file
 * updated the install data
+* updated to jquery ui version 1.8
-* updated the nova license
+* updated the shiloh skin
-* updated the pulsar skin with limited RTL support
+* updated the constants config file with a constant for defining whether something is an ajax request
+* updated several ajax methods that were vulnerable to outside hijacking
-* updated the language files
+* updated several ajax methods to get the final order integer better
-* updated the sms config file with directions about what each item is for
+* updated the pulsar skin
+* fixed bug with adding bio dropdown values
+* fixed bug where adding a deck and immediately trying to re-order it wouldn't work (#93)
+* fixed error thrown when editing a specs field because of a misnamed array index
+* fixed error thrown when editing a tour field because of a misnamed array index
+* fixed error thrown when editing a docking field because of a misnamed array index
+* fixed bug where adding a docking field dropdown value then immediately updating them would trigger multiple animations
+* fixed bug where adding a specs form field dropdown value then immediately updating them would trigger multiple animations
+* fixed bug where adding a tour form field dropdown value then immediately updating them would trigger multiple animations
+* fixed bug where adding a bio form field dropdown value then immediately updating them would trigger multiple animations
+* fixed bug where the description for wiki categories couldn't be edited (#92)
-* fixed bug in the upgrade controller where an error would be thrown in certain circumstances
+* fixed bug where external images wouldn't display in character bio pages (#91)
-* added the 0.9.9 update file
+* fixed bug where gallery wouldn't work unless there were 3 images

 Changes in 0.9.9
 ----------------